-(6) Other items: Includes, inter alia, amounts paid for membership of the Regional Advisory Committees in Spain (Valencia, Andalusia and Catalonia) and other "in- kind his remuneration.
+(6) Other items: Includes, inter alia, amounts paid for membership of the Regional Advisory Committees in Spain (Valencia, Andalusia and Catalonia) and other "in- kind compensation" (such as general medical insurance and dental coverage), paid by Telefónica, S.A.
+(7) Mr. Wang Xiaochu was appointed member of the Board of Directors of Telefónica, S.A, replacing Mr. Chang Xiaobing, on September 30, 2015, date from which he perceives his remuneration.
 Mr. Chang Xiaobing received 90,000 euros as wage/compensation until that moment.